ydtg1993/ant/README.md

 linux

     (YOUR_PATH)vendor/stream/ant/anthill &

+    tips：
+      the server should open firewall to enable port of 9303 9333, for tcp and websocket

+    command:
+      iptables -A INPUT -p tcp --dport 9303 -j ACCEPT iptables -A OUTPUT -p tcp --sport 9303 -j ACCEPT iptables -A INPUT -p tcp --dport 9333 -j ACCEPT iptables -A OUTPUT -p tcp --sport 9333 -j ACCEPT service iptables save

 ### 3. code
 create the Ant object to register a communication token then you could save this for client.